 Christmas credit guide: How to manage your festive finances

-In an ideal world, we'd all be able to pay for Christmas using our savings and there'd be no need for our current account balances to slide towards, or into, our overdrafts.
+In an ideal world, we'd all be able to pay for Christmas using our savings and there'd be no need for to slide into debt every December.
 However, millions of people find themselves having to turn to credit to pay for the festivities.

 Get it right, and it needn't cost you a penny more than had you been able to pay with cash in the first place.
 Get it wrong, and your debt can run away with itself.
 But fear not, the Moneywise guide to Christmas credit is here to help you make sure you spend wisely.